Design Pathway

 Go further

-The tools are links above are enough to get your started — but they’re only the beginning.
+The tools and links above are enough to get your started — but they’re only the beginning.
 The links below will help you explore the community, keep up with the latest news, and get access to Apple tools and documentation.
 Don’t worry about plunging into all this at once.
 Just keep in mind that all great designers started on Day 1 with a basic set of tools, a blank canvas, and their imagination.
 We can’t wait to see what you come up with.